coderashwin/survey-management/README.md

-# Branch Darpan
+# Survey Management

-Branch Darpan is a full-stack enterprise workflow application for SBI covering hierarchical user management, survey submission and approval, reversal and exemption flows, and audit/history tracking.
+Survey Management is a full-stack enterprise workflow application for SBI covering hierarchical user management, survey submission and approval, reversal and exemption flows, and audit/history tracking.

 ## Workspace Layout